 A completion date is the date on which you physically move into your new property.
 The completion date is decided and legally committed to on exchange of contracts.
 Where there is a chain, the speed of completion may also be effected while the funds are sent and received through the individual solicitor’s bank accounts.

 The contract will normally stipulate that you insure from the exchange of contracts.
 If you are obtaining mortgage finance then the lender will also require insurance to be put on risk as for an exchange of contracts and will need to satisfy their conditions as contained within their offer.

 If you are purchasing a leasehold property then it is normal for the freeholder to insure.
 Therefore you will not need to insure the building but would still need to arrange insurance for the contents as from the date of completion.

-If you intend to rent the property then please mention this to either your broker or the insurance company direct when obtaining a quote and prior to putting the policy on risk.
+Should you intend to rent the property then please mention this to either your broker or the insurance company directly when obtaining a quote and prior to putting the policy on risk.

 Can I let the property?